 The way different generations prefer to communicate varies highly, from baby boomers being used to email and plain text, to millennials and gen Z preferring different communications channels and more engaging internal content such as videos, webinars and podcasts.

-📹 Join our webinar for tips around How To Use Video To Communicate With Employees.
+📹 Watch on demand.
+How To Use Video To Communicate With Employees.

 Unfortunately, many IC professionals still don’t have a way to easily segment their internal audiences not just by their age, but also by their interests, job functions, locations and preferences.
 Yet, this is the only way to deliver content that is localized and that best resonates with the employees.